 The math club is a social and service organization providing math resources to the college and the community.

 The purpose of the Science Club is to serve the Lake Tahoe community and promote science among local youth by visiting local schools with science demonstrations and activities.
 We work with local teachers to enhance their existing curriculum with our visits.
-We also take field trips to destinations of interest to science students, for example, The Exploratorium, iFly, Lawrence Berkely National Laboratory, and we raise funds to support these activities.
+We also take field trips to destinations of interest to science students, for example, The Exploratorium, iFly, Lawrence Berkeley National Laboratory, and we raise funds to support these activities.

 Provides opportunities for students to expand their knowledge and skills of soccer and also provides an environment for students to collaborate and compete.

 The governing body for the associated students of Lake Tahoe Community College.
-The Student Senate has been established to represent students to the college administration, faculty, and staff in all matters which affect the students of Lake Tahoe Community College.
+The Student Senate has been established to represent students to the college administration, faculty, and staff in all matters that affect the students of Lake Tahoe Community College.

 Provides opportunities for students to expand their knowledge and skills of table tennis.
 The club will also provide an environment for students to collaborate and compete.